ericksonsrepo/oci-dev/cloud-platform/cloud-platform-lab-04/cloud-platform-hol-04.md

 ![](media/7cddbf0e592e84c42afb2327f8f4fa3f.png)
 *<p align="center">Figure 14: Help Icon Continued</p>*

--   From the circle, drop down menu, is where to view user account specific information & set preferences
+1. From the circle, drop down menu, is where to view user account specific information & set preferences

--   Choose **Preferences** to see language and time preferences
+2. Choose **Preferences** to see language and time preferences

--   Select **User Management** and view where password, user account information can be updated
+3. Select **User Management** and view where password, user account information can be updated

--   If you select **My Home,** you would be taken to the My Services My Home page we showed you earlier
+4. If you select **My Home,** you would be taken to the My Services My Home page we showed you earlier

--   Select **Diagnostics** and run a throughput test
+5. Select **Diagnostics** and run a throughput test

--   Feel free to explore, *but don’t perform or save* any actions, besides a throughput test as it may impact your ability to perform labs later
+Feel free to explore, *but don’t perform or save* any actions, besides a throughput test as it may impact your ability to perform labs later

-Oracle Cloud My Services
+### HOL Activity - Oracle Cloud My Services Guided Journey Navigation

 ![](media/83ca8e1dfc0b6ff834a775db95c5b9c6.png)
 *<p align="center">Figure 15: Guided Journey</p>*

+1. In the **Getting Started with Oracle Cloud** box towards the upper left, you will find a short video overview.

+2. To the right of it, select the **FAQ** box and you will see that it has at least 4 frequently asked question topics             including: **General, Free Credit, Service and Bring Your own License FAQS**.
+Definitely something yourself and customers should acquaint themselves with.

+Finally, go ahead and select the **Go to My Dashboard** button from the FAQs display as shown

 ![](media/b7182721706b574f8b51dd16de1374df.png)
 *<p align="center">Figure 16: Frequently Asked Questions</p>*